Fr\'echet Mean Set Estimation in the Hausdorff Metric, via Relaxation: Main results

 There are several natural questions remaining at the end of this work.
-Let us briefly review some of them, in the hopes that they will inspire similar work in the future.
+Let us briefly review some of them, hoping that they will inspire similar work in the future.

-First, we point out that our main results require $2p-2$ moments in the population distribution while the one-sided results of \cite{EvansJaffeSLLN,SchoetzSLLN} require only $p-1$ moments in the population distribution.
+First, our main results require $2p-2$ moments in the population distribution while the one-sided results of \cite{EvansJaffeSLLN,SchoetzSLLN} require only $p-1$ moments in the population distribution.
 We believe that this is not an artifact of our proof, and that, if the $2p-2$ moments assumption is removed, then the requisite relaxation rates for weak and strong $\dhaus$-consistency will change.
-To see this, note that our $2p-2$ moments assumption is used primarily to guarantee that the fLIL holds; we then emphasize that even the classical one-dimensional LIL is known \cite{FellerLIL} to behave somewhat wildly when finite variance is not assumed.
+To see this, note that our $2p-2$ moments assumption is used primarily to guarantee that the fLIL holds; and that even the classical one-dimensional LIL is known \cite{FellerLIL} to behave somewhat wildly when finite variance is not assumed.

 Second, we note that it is also natural to consider relaxation rates in the even slower class $\Theta(n^{-1/2}(\log n)^{1/2})$.
 From some heuristic calculations, we believe that such rates may lead to finite-sample concentration bounds for relaxed empirical Fr\'echet mean set estimators.
 However, we expect that the finite-sample concentration of the $cn^{-1/2}(\log n)^{1/2}$-relaxed empirical Fr\'echet mean set estimators will be such that the choice of pre-factor $c > 0$ depends intricately on the geometry of $(X,d)$.
 This should be contrasted with the case of relaxation rates in $\Theta(n^{-1/2}(\log \log n)^{1/2})$, where the dependence of the consistency of the $cn^{-1/2}(\log \log n)^{1/2}$-relaxed empirical Fr\'echet mean set estimators depends somewhat coarsely on the geometry of $(X,d)$.